mivilisuganthan/Text-Segmentation/src/README.md

 == Installation ==
-To begin installation unzip the folder and open the TEXT_UI.py file in the directory that is desired.
+To begin installation open the TEXT_UI.py file in the directory that is desired.
 Installation requires pytesseract, python 3.11, and python pillow.
 Further instructions on how to install these dependencies on Windows 11 can be found here: https://acrobat.adobe.com/link/review?uri=urn:aaid:scds:US:12a76aa0-6630-3e0a-aa4a-496101b87c28 or Installation.pdf file.